 Currently, selecting from

-returns an empty result unless some default database has been
+produces an error unless a default database has been selected.

 KEYWORDS table has these columns: